Search and book flights, trains, buses and ferries in Asia

 Where does the train from Tokyo to Osaka depart?

-Trains on the Tokaido Shinkansen line depart from Tokyo Station and Shinagawa Station, in Tokyo.
+Trains on the Tokaido Shinkansen line depart from Tokyo Station located in Chiyoda, Tokyo and Shinagawa Station located in Minato, Tokyo.

-Please arrive to the station 30 minutes before the scheduled departure time to complete the boarding procedures or risk missing the train.
+Passengers are requested to arrive at the station 30 minutes before the scheduled departure time to complete the boarding procedures or risk missing the train.

 Where does the train from Tokyo to Osaka arrive?

-Trains on the Tokaido Shinkansen line arrive at Shin-Osaka Station, Yodogawa-ku, Osaka.
+Trains on the Tokaido Shinkansen line arrive at Shin-Osaka Station located in Yodogawa-ku, Osaka.

 Where to travel next from Osaka?

-From Osaka, you can go by train to Kyoto, Fukui, Kanazawa, Kinosakionsen, Tottori and Wakayama on Limited Express, or continue to Kobe, Himeji, Hiroshima and Fukuoka on the Sanyo Shinkansen, or fly to Sapporo, Sendai, Niigata, Fukuoka, Kumamoto, Kagoshima or Naha in Okinawa.
+From Osaka, you can go by train to Tokyo, Nagoya and Kyoto on the Tokaido Shinkansen, or go to Kobe, Himeji, Hiroshima and Fukuoka on the Sanyo Shinkansen, or fly to Sapporo, Sendai, Niigata, Fukuoka and Naha in Okinawa.